xiao-lu-research/webpage/_pages/about.md

   - /about.html
 ---

-Xiao Lu is a Ph.D. candidate in Political Science at the [Graduate School of Economics and Social Sciences (GESS)](https://gess.uni-mannheim.de/ "Graduate School of Economics and Social Sciences (GESS)") at the [University of Mannheim](https://www.uni-mannheim.de/ "University of Mannheim").
-He also works as a doctoral reseacher at [Collaborative Research Center (SFB) 884](https://reforms.uni-mannheim.de/ "SFB 884") [Project C1](https://reforms.uni-mannheim.de/projects/project_group_c/project_c1/ "Project C1"), and served as an instructor at the [Department of Political Science](http://lspol2.sowi.uni-mannheim.de/english/Homepage/ ).
+Xiao Lu is a Ph.D. candidate in Political Science at the [Graduate School of Economics and Social Sciences (GESS)](https://gess.uni-mannheim.de/ "Graduate School of Economics and Social Sciences (GESS)") at the [University of Mannheim](https://www.uni-mannheim.de/ "University of Mannheim"), who also works as a doctoral reseacher at [Collaborative Research Center (SFB) 884](https://reforms.uni-mannheim.de/ "SFB 884") [Project C1](https://reforms.uni-mannheim.de/projects/project_group_c/project_c1/ "Project C1").

 ### Research interest:

-Dynamic party competition, legislative politics, integration of formal modeling with empirical analysis, Bayesian analysis, robust discrete choice models
+Political methodology, party politics, legislative politics, European politics, political economy

 ### Education: